 The Art of Argument: Read Your Enemies Charitably

-“Love your enemies” (Matthew 5:44).
-It’s not advise.
+“Love your enemies.”
+Matthew 5:44 It’s not advice.
 It's not easy.
 It’s not a cheap coffee mug feel good verse.
 It’s a command from the Son of God.
-It is a radical love which is most fully expressed in the height of divine revelation, the Son of God becoming incarnate and suffering on the Cross...
+It is a radical love which is most fully expressed in the height of divine revelation: the Son of God incarnate and suffering on the Cross to...
 Continue Reading →

 The Masks We Wear: Paul Laurence Dunbar and the Human Condition

 The Christian life is full of various tensions.
 The kingdom of God has been inaugurated, but it is still to come in full.
 Believers are free from the law, yet we are slaves to Christ.
-We are to rejoice in the goodness of this world, and yet also be so careful not to love the...
+We are to rejoice in the goodness of this world, while also being so careful not to love the creation...
 Continue Reading →

 Faithfully Navigating History, Science, and the Bible